GoodwayGroup/gw-aws-audit/docs/gw-aws-audit.md

 This action will generate a report for all Users within an AWS account with the details specific user authentication methods.

-Interactive mode will allow you to search for a User and take actions once a User is selected.
+Interactive mode will allow you to search for an IAM User and take actions once an IAM User is selected.

 USER [string]: